kpaskov/PhasingFamilies/README.txt

 python preprocessing/pull_gen_data.py [vcf_file] [data_dir] [chrom]

+If your vcf files don't have filters applied (for example no variant is PASS) or you'd like to apply a different type of filter, use preprocessing/pull_pass.py

 2. Tune parameters
 The phasing/deletion detection code needs estimates of different types of sequencing error rates.
 These parameters can be estimated automatically from the data.
-First, we pull out counts for joint family genotypes (be sure to do X and Y as well as the autosomes)
+First, we pull out counts for joint family genotypes.

 python parameter_estimation/pull_famgen_counts.py [data_dir] [ped_file] [chrom]

 Then we estimate parameters using

-python parameter_estimation/estimate_parameters.py [data_dir] [ped_file] [param_file]
+python parameter_estimation/estimate_parameters_per_individual.py [data_dir] [param_file]

 3. Run Phasing/Deletion Detection
 Now we're ready to run using